wp-plugins/feedweb/Readme.txt

 == Installation ==

-1. Upload the Feedweb plugin to your blog and activate it.
+1. Install the Feedweb plugin on your blog and activate it.
-2. Choose your preffered language, widget width and other options in the Feedweb Settings page.
+2. Go to the plugin settings page and set the following options:
+	a.
+Widget interface language
+	b.
+Widget size
+	c.
+Widget appearance settings
-3. In the Posts table choose a post and click 'Insert' button.
+3. Go to your posts' table, choose a post and click on the PLUS icon.
-4. Choose the questions you want to ask your readers and commit the widget.
-You can insert up to 50 widgets in a month and 5 widgets a day.
+4. Set the new widget's parameters and publish it.
-5. View your post and see the widget in the bottom of the post's content.
+5. Now you can browse to your post and see the widget at the bottom.
-6. The Front Page Widget: Use shortcode [FeedwebFrontWidget] to display the list of Most Voted / Best Rated / Latest posts in the front page of your blog.
+6. For the Front Page Widget: Use short-code [FeedwebFrontWidget] to display the list of Most Voted / Best Rated / Latest posts at the front page of your blog.

 == Screenshots ==